michaseel/lmTestAuto/README.md

-**LM Studio Model Benchmark**

-This script benchmarks all locally installed LM Studio models by:
-- Loading each model via the `lms` CLI and timing model load.
-- Generating a small website (HTML) from a fixed prompt.
-- Sampling CPU/GPU power (W) using `powermetrics` (or optional `asitop_csv_logger`).
-- Tracking RAM high‑water marks for the system and LM Studio processes.
+**Model Benchmark for LM Studio and OpenRouter**

-- Saving the generated HTML per model and a JSON with metrics (tokens/sec, load time, etc.).
+This project provides scripts to benchmark LLMs from two sources:
+1.  **Local models** via LM Studio.
+2.  **API-based models** via OpenRouter.

+Key features:
+- **LM Studio:** Loads each model, times the load, generates a small website, and measures power/memory usage.
+- **OpenRouter:** Queries specified models, records generation time, tokens/sec, and cost.
+- Both produce detailed JSON metrics and save generated artifacts.

-Output is written under `reports/lmstudio-bench-YYYYMMDD-HHMMSS/`.
+Output is written to a timestamped folder, e.g., `reports/lmstudio-bench-YYYYMMDD-HHMMSS/`.

 **Requirements**
+- **General:** Python 3.9+ (`python3 -m pip install -r requirements.txt`).
+- **LM Studio Benchmarking:**
-- macOS with `powermetrics` (built into macOS).
+  - macOS with `powermetrics` (built-in).
-- LM Studio (0.3.6+ recommended) with local server enabled and the `lms` CLI available on PATH.
+  - LM Studio (0.3.6+ recommended) with the `lms` CLI installed and local server enabled.
-- Python 3.9+ with packages: `requests`, `psutil`.
-- Optional: `asitop_csv_logger` (if you prefer that to `powermetrics`).

-Install Python deps:
-- `python3 -m pip install -r requirements.txt`

-Enable the LM Studio CLI and server:
-- In LM Studio: Settings → Developer → Enable Local Server (accept EULA).
-- Ensure `lms` is on your PATH (LM Studio can install or you can symlink it).
-- Verify with: `lms --version` and `lms server start`.
+  - Sudo access for power sampling (`sudo -E python3 ...`).
+- **OpenRouter Benchmarking:**
+  - An OpenRouter API key.
+Set it as an environment variable: `export OPENROUTER_API_KEY="your-key-here"`.

 Permissions for power metrics:
 - `powermetrics` typically requires admin privileges.
 The simplest way is to run the script with sudo: `sudo -E python3 bench_lmstudio_models.py`.
 - If you run without sudo, the script still runs but CPU/GPU power stats may be empty.
 - Optional alternative: install and use `asitop_csv_logger` and set `USE_ASITOP_CSV = True` in the script.

-**Run**
+**Run Benchmarks**

+**1. LM Studio (Local Models)**
+- Run with `sudo` to capture power metrics:
-- `python3 bench_lmstudio_models.py` (or `sudo -E python3 bench_lmstudio_models.py` to capture power).
+  - `sudo -E python3 bench_lmstudio_models.py`

-The script will:
-- Ensure the LM Studio server is running.
-- Enumerate installed local LLMs.
-- For each model: unload all, load the model (measure load time), start power + RAM sampling, call the LM Studio REST/OpenAI API once, stop samplers, save `MODEL.html`, `MODEL.json`, and a `MODEL_powermetrics.log`.
+- The script enumerates all local models, loads each one, measures performance, and saves artifacts.

+**2. OpenRouter (API Models)**
+- Create a text file (e.g., `models.txt`) with a list of model names, one per line.
+- Run the script, optionally adjusting concurrency:
+  - `python3 bench_openrouter_models.py models.txt --concurrency 8`
+- It queries models in parallel (default: 4), recording performance and cost.

 **What gets recorded**
 - `MODEL.html`: Extracted HTML from the model’s response.
 If not detected, the full text is wrapped into a minimal HTML container.